MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-siem-integration.md

 >Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-enablesiem-abovefoldlink)

-Enable security information and event management (SIEM) integration so you can pull detections from Microsoft Defender Security Center.
+Enable security information and event management (SIEM) integration so you can pull detections from Microsoft 365 Defender portal.
 Pull detections using your SIEM solution or by connecting directly to the detections REST API.

 >[!NOTE]
 >- [Microsoft Defender for Endpoint Alert](alerts.md) is composed from one or more detections.